-However, it is human nature to question a doctor’s prescription; to seek a second opinion, and we’ve had a number of people ask us for proof of whether our short cut more efficient, practical and convenient version of calculating portfolio VaR really does give the portfolio VaR derived using the traditional Variance Covariance matrix.
+However, it is human nature to question a doctor’s prescription; to seek a second opinion, and we’ve had a number of people ask us for proof of whether our shortcut is more efficient, practical and convenient version of calculating portfolio VaR really does give the portfolio VaR derived using the traditional Variance Covariance matrix.
 Or were the results simply coincidental, mathematical magic per se?!

 The PROOF, lies in the very familiar statistical equation: